delomast/maxFounderDiversity/README.md

 ##### Example 3
 - ``py sslcmd.py --source_dir ./alle_frq_dirs/sthd_af --noPlots``

-This tells the tool that the allele frequency data files are in a source directory located at './alle_frq_dirs/sthd_af' and skips making plots.
+This tells the tool that the allele frequency data files are in a source directory located at './alle_frq_dirs/sthd_af' and disables making plots.

 ##### Example 3